rundeck/rundeck/docs/en/manual/05-job-workflows.md

 It is a good practice, when you are defining Error Handlers, to **always** have them fail (e.g. scripts/commands return a non-zero exit-code), unless you specifically want them to be used for Recovery.

+Note that Error-handlers can be attached to either Node Steps or Workflow Steps, and the type of step and the Strategy of the Workflow determines what type of Error-handler steps can be attached to a step.
+The only restriction is in the case that the Workflow is "Node-oriented", which means that the workflow is executed independently for each node.
+In this case, Node Steps can only have other Node steps as Error Handlers.
+In other cases, the Error Handler can be other Workflow steps.

 ### Context information

 When the Error-handler step is executed, its execution context will contain some information about the nature of the failure that occurred for the original step.

+In the case where a Node Step has a Workflow Step as an Error Handler, then the failure data for multiple nodes is rolled up into a single failure reason to be used by the Workflow Step.

 See the section on [Context Variables](#context-variables) for more information.